jastice/proptests/props.md

 All our examples are contained in the `props` package object.

+### Encoding and Decoding

+Given an encoding and decoding function, a good strategy is to test whether decoding the output of the encoder is always the input.

+The `rot13` function "rotates" the 26 regular latin alphabet in a text letters by 13 characters.
+This has the nice property of being it's own inverse.

 ### A continuous function on reals: Logistic curve

 Function `logistic` -- a one-argument function on Double.